 Fateh Veer Singh Guram, Travel @ The Hush Post: Previously known as Mandev Nagar (and Sahor in Tibetan), Mandi in Himachal derives its roots from the great Hindu sage, Rishi ‘Mandav’ who prayed in this area.
 It is said that his penance was so severe, that the rocks of the surrounding areas turned black.
 Mandi is famous for its 80 ancient temples, because of which it is also called ‘Chhoti Kashi’.

 Given below are the top 10 places which deserve a visit in Mandi district.

 Nestled at a comfortable height of 6000 feet, Barot is a nature lover’s paradise.
-Boasting of splendid views of snow capped peaks and a comfortable temperature during summers, Barot is quiet, peaceful place where nature lovers can fulfill multiple interests.
+Boasting of splendid views of snow-capped peaks and a comfortable temperature during summers, Barot is a quiet, peaceful place where nature lovers can fulfil multiple interests.

 2. Mamleshwara Mahadev Temple: